cboulanger/bibliograph/readme.md

   "bibliograph_user".
 If you want to use different names or use only one database, adapt the settings in the [database] section of bibliograph.ini.php.
 - Give the bibliograph user ALL rights for these databases
-- Rename services/config/server.conf.dist.php in services/config/server.conf.php
+- Rename `services/config/server.conf.dist.php` to `services/config/server.conf.php`
-- Enter the email address of the administrator of the installation in the [admin.email] section in services/config/bibliograph.ini.php
+- Enter the email address of the administrator of the installation in the [admin.email] section in `services/config/bibliograph.ini.php`

 Optional
 --------